reubenstr/ElectroPup/README.md

 <img src="https://github.com/reubenstr/ElectroPup/blob/main/images/electro-pup-mujuco-simulation-pose.png" width="800">

 Simulation is performed in [MuJoCo](https://mujoco.org/) and can be started by running `./src/sim.sh`.
-Currently, inputs are only provided by the gamepad.
+Currently, input controlls are only provided by the gamepad.
+The `ElectroPup.xml` currently does not have approximate masses or inertial so the simulated quadruped is rather bouncy.

 # PCBs